nirmpate/obscurify3/blog/the-vastness-and-melancholy-of-space-tunes.md

 Since the beginning of human
 consciousness, one of the main questions has always been: where do we fit in all of this?
-This song calmy reminds the listener, as a mother comforts a young one who knows little about the world they exist in, that although we may experience the soul- sadness of never truly knowing an answer to that timeless question, we will always be exactly where we are, wherever we are.
+This song calmly reminds the listener, as a mother comforts a young one who knows little about the world they exist in, that although we may experience the soul- sadness of never truly knowing an answer to that timeless question, we will always be exactly where we are, wherever we are.
 The spatial and temporal ambiguity of our exact